gdtk-uq/gdtk/examples/eilmer/2D/sphere-lobb/README.rst

 As mentioned earlier, this is crude, yet still effective, form of multi-grid.
 Eilmer provides two options for setting an initial flow
 conditions: 1) a fixed condition set from a `FlowState` object;
-or 2) a user-provided function that returns a `FlowState` as a function of x, y and z.
+or 2) a user-provided function that returns the flow state as a function of x, y and z.
 This second option allows for a spatially-varying initial condition.
 Since using a coarse grid solution is a spatially-varying initial condition, we will make use of this second option